tldr-pages/tldr/pages/common/mods.md

 > AI for the command line, built for pipelines.
 > More information: <https://github.com/charmbracelet/mods>.

-- Ask for a generic question or request:
+- Ask a generic question:

 `mods "{{write me a poem about platypuses}}"`